 2.1 Business Idea

-An online marketplace where you can buy and sell clothes and shoes.
-Clothes and shoes that are released are hard to get due to resellers and region restrictions so consumers and sellers from all around the world.
+The business idea is to develop an online marketplace where you can buy and sell clothes and shoes.
+Some clothes and shoes that are released are hard to get due to resellers and regional restrictions.
+This shop allows consumers and sellers from all around the world to trade the products.